Weekend (talk show)

 Weekend is a British lifestyle show that aired on ITV from 26 April 2014 to 3 September 2017 and was presented by Aled Jones.
+On 22 March 2018 ITV announced that the show had been cancelled.

 Format

 Weekend featured a mixture of chat and musical guests.

 Aled Jones presented the programme on Saturday and Sunday mornings.
 Of this appointment, Jones said "What more can I ask for than a mix of all of the things I love!
 It's a dream come true to present a show I've always wanted to watch and I can't wait to get started".

 The show also had a feature on people with strange talents or hobbies, called 'We're Talking in the Air', a pun on "Walking in the Air", a song famously covered by Jones.